Regional Map Rivers of the Provincial Capitol (Quebec City) Area

 There is a huge and deep hole here at the bottom of the drop extending from the river-right bank almost all the way across.
 Avoid the hole on river-left at the top, then cut left to avoid the big one.

-Translation note: While the french 'Sac a noeuds' literally translates to the words 'Bag of Knots'; there is no simple cultural equivalent in english of the french phrase.
-The actual meaning is 'a complicated, confusing, or tangled affair or set of circumstances'.
-Other suggested meanings are the english slang phrases 'a tangled web', 'three-ring circus' or 'cluster ****'.
+Translation note: The name 'Gordian's Knot' is actually a play-on-words.
+The french phrase 'Sac a noeuds' literally translates to the words 'Bag of Knots'.
+The closest cultural equivalent in english is Gordian Knot; an ancient Greek legend of Phrygian Gordium associated with Alexander the Great.
+It is often used as a metaphor for an intractable or impossible problem.
+The best description of the french name is 'a complicated, confusing, or tangled affair or set of circumstances'.
+Other suggested meanings are the english slang phrases 'a tangled web', or 'three-ring circus'.
 It is a common french phrase; there's even a movie by that title 'Sac de noeuds (1985)' [English description here], with the english release title 'All Mixed Up'.
 For more info see this Wikipedia entry in french.

 English speakers sometimes translate 'bag' into the english slang 'capture'; As in—The river 'bagged' another paddler and tied the bag shut with a knot.
 This makes more sense to paddlers scouting the hole at the rapid bottom.
 It's the only hydraulic where the Streamkeeper has seen both a paddler plus boat recirculated as a single unit.

 A big wide-open rapid with multiple routes.
-A hard boat slot along the left edge.
-Two raft routes over the big drop, and thru the pothole in the center.
-And a technical hard boat route on river-right.
+A hard boat slot along the left edge; two big drops in the center (the left-of-center run for rafts and a few hard-boats, and the center route thru the pothole at higher water).
+Finally the slalom route, a technical hard boat route on river-right.
 At the bottom the channels come together into a large wave-train that is a fun ride.